Don't forget to CITE your grant!

 Email medical-librarian@duke.edu for help.

-The NIH, AHRQ, and CDC announced in July 2019 that individuals who receive research training, fellowship, research education, and career development awards will be required to have ORCID iDs beginning in fiscal year 2020.
-They are like social security numbers for researchers.
-ORCID iDs are also required by many top funders and journal publishers, so register in just 30 seconds today, then follow the steps below to claim your publications!
+An ORCID IDs are like social security numbers for researchers, and they increasingly required by many top funders and journal publishers, so register in just 30 seconds today, then follow the steps below to connect your ORCID ID to your publications.

 Claim your Publications using CrossRef: